Free sofa and couch door fit checker

 Plan the whole move and layout, from fit to budget.

-How to get a sofa through a doorway
+How to get a couch through a doorway

-A sofa almost never slides through a door flat, because its depth (around 38 in on a standard three-seater) is wider than the opening (30 to 32 in on most interior doors).
+A couch almost never slides through a door flat, because its depth (around 38 in on a standard three-seater) is wider than the opening (30 to 32 in on most interior doors).
 The trick is that a doorway is far taller than it is wide, so tilting the sofa lets you borrow that height.
+The measurement that decides it is the diagonal depth, the corner-to-corner distance from the top of the back frame to the front bottom edge.
 This calculator works out whether the tilt is enough and the angle to aim for.

 Measure the sofa and the door